 North America’s birds are in crisis, including the birds we love here in Wisconsin.

 But we know recovery is possible with a strategic action plan and dedicated support.
-That is why we established the Bird Protection Fund in 2009 in collaboration with the Wisconsin Bird Conservation Initiative and the Wisconsin Department of Natural Resources (DNR).
+That is why we established the Bird Protection Fund in 2009 in collaboration with the Wisconsin Bird Conservation Partnership and the Wisconsin Department of Natural Resources (DNR).

 Since it was created the fund has raised and distributed over $1 million for critical bird conservation and research through donations made through Field Trips, the annual Great Wisconsin Birdathon, and direct contributions.